 Before you can change the delivery location, you must first add mail routes for advanced Gmail delivery.
-The routes that you add on the Hosts tab are then visible in the route drop-down list.
+The routes that you add on the Hosts tab are then displayed in the route drop-down list.

-The Also reroute spam option is visible when you check the Change route box.
+The Also reroute spam option is displayed when you check the Change route box.
 Also reroute spam lets you route all mail that matches the criteria of the setting, including mail that has been marked as spam.
 If you check the Change route box but do not check the Also reroute spam box, then normal mail is rerouted but spam mail is not rerouted.
 Spam messages are stored in the G Suite platform for 30 days.